sbgisen/rmf_resource_monitor/README.md

     ros2 run rmf_demos_tasks dispatch_go_to_place -p demo_target -R <robot_name> -F <fleet_name>
     ```

-6. Register to a resource using a dummy robot ID
+6. (For testing behaviors) Register to a resource using a dummy robot ID

-    If you want to test a situation where another system/robot has registered a certain resource before you robot, you can use the following example command to register to a resource using a dummy robot ID.
+    If you want to test a situation where another system/robot has registered a certain resource before your robot, you can use the following example command to register to a resource using a dummy robot ID.
 Replace server URL if necessary.

     ```bash
     curl -X POST http://127.0.0.1:5000/api/registration -H "Content-Type: application/json" -d '{
     "api": "Registration",
+    "robot_id": "dummy_robot_id",
     "bldg_id" : "<building_id>",
-    "robot_id": "dummy_robot_id",
     "resource_id": "<resource_id>",
     "timeout" : 0,
     "request_id": "12345",
-    "timestamp": 1625140800
+    "timestamp": 1725962117942
     }'
     ```

+    Make sure the `timestamp` value is the actual time or the request will be rejected. `request_id` can be any string.

-    To unregister, use the following command.
+    To unregister, wait until `max_expiration_time` for the resource passes or use the following command.

     ```bash
     curl -X POST http://127.0.0.1:5000/api/release -H "Content-Type: application/json" -d '{